Q: Do you havethis plant/seeds for sale? How much does it cost?

 Can I add item to my order?

 Yes.
-Please email us list of items and your order #, we'll add items to your order.
+Please contact us with your order #, we'll add items to your order.

 Can I pay with a check?